Christian Dior (OTCMKTS:CHDRY) Hits New 12-Month High at $139.45

-Christian Dior SE (OTCMKTS:CHDRY)’s stock price hit a new 52-week high during mid-day trading on Wednesday .
-The stock traded as high as $139.45 and last traded at $139.45, with a volume of 0 shares changing hands.
+Christian Dior SE (OTCMKTS:CHDRY) hit a new 52-week high during mid-day trading on Tuesday .
+The company traded as high as $139.45 and last traded at $139.45, with a volume of 0 shares changing hands.
 The stock had previously closed at $138.24.

 Christian Dior Company Profile (OTCMKTS:CHDRY)